PayFabric/APIs/PayLink/Sections/PayLinks.md

 }
 </pre>

 Please note that **bold** fields are required fields, the **Payment** object *or* **SetupId** field must be supplied, and all others are optional.
-If you wish to apply a surcharge fee for multiple invoice payment, please use the **UserDefinedFields** field as shown in the example above.
+If you wish to apply a surcharge fee for paylink, then please configure SurchargeRate for the gateway the paylink use.
 The **Status** field can be used to set the PayLink document status; specify 0 to save the document as a draft, specify 1 to save the document as an active document ready for payment.
 For more information and descriptions on available fields please see our [JSON Objects](JSON%20Objects.md#paylink-document).

 Below is the payment page for the multi-Invoices paylink created with above body
 ![PL_MI_PMTPage](https://github.com/PayFabric/Portal/blob/master/PayLink/Sections/Screenshot/PL_MI_PMTPage.png)